 With over eight million Veterans enrolled, VA operates the largest integrated health care delivery system in the United States.
 Our mission is to honor America’s Veterans by providing exceptional health care that improves their health and well-being.
 VA provides a broad range of primary care, specialized care, and related medical and social support services.
 VA provided 89.7 million outpatient visits last fiscal year.
 VA has 236,000 health care appointments per day.

 ACSI – VHA Outpatient Survey: http://www.va.gov/health/docs/

 For more information about VA health care visit http://www.va.gov/health/.

 # # #

-Posted by Veterans Today on 12:03 pm, With 0 Reads, Filed under Health, Veterans, Veterans Affairs.
+Posted by GPD on April 16, 2014, With 0 Reads, Filed under Health, Veterans, Veterans Affairs.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.